AndersonGarrote/PMD/Comandos Básicos/Comandos Básicos.md

 RQL: `order by <column> as <DataType> <OrderingType>`

 - Exemplo:
-Retornar Produtos com preço por unidade = 15 ordenados pelo nome
+Retornar Produtos com preço por unidade = 15 ordenados pelas unidades em pedidos

-RQL: `from Products where PricePerUnit = 15 orderby Name as string`
+RQL: `from Products where PricePerUnit = 15 order by UnitsOnOrder as long `

-SQL: `select * from Products where PricePerUnit = 15 orderby Name`
+SQL: `select * from Products where PricePerUnit = 15 orderby UnitsOnOrder`

 ### Cláusula `group by`
 RQL: `group by <column>`